Outfoxed

 ReplyDelete

-5. Sounds like a fascinating book.
-Looking forward to reading it.
+5. Sounds like a fascinating read.
+Looking forward to reading the book.

 ReplyDelete